sp2ong/HBMonv2/README.md

     In directory sysinfo/ you can find info on how to setup display SYSTEM Info data in Monitor.

-    If not need monitor online rules (I do not recommend please use in config.py BRIDGES_INC = False )
+    I recommend that you do not use the BRIDGE_INC = True option to display bridge information (if you have multiple bridges displaying this information will increase the CPU load, try to use BRIDGES_INC = False in config.py)

 ---